abigailoasare/Aid_management_Effectiveness_and_Education/README.md

-# Aid Management Effectiveness and Educational Outcomes
+# More Than Money: The Critical Role of Management in Educational Aid Effectiveness in Africa
-  - This repository contains codes and regression data for "Aid Management Effectiveness and Educational Outcomes" by Asare
+  - This repository contains codes and regression data for "More Than Money: The Critical Role of Management in Educational Aid Effectiveness in Africa by Asare
 ## Data_files folder:
 - This folder contains data for data preparation.
 -  **Note:** _Due to confidentiality, the raw data cannot be made available_.